krozenking/ALT_LAS/ai_adapter_service/README.md

 ## Running Tests

 To run the tests, ensure you are in the `ai_adapter_service` directory and the virtual environment is activated.
+Set the `PYTHONPATH` to include the project root for imports to work correctly:

 ```bash
 PYTHONPATH=. pytest
 ```

 This command will discover and run all tests within the `tests` directory.
+Tests that require API keys (e.g., live API calls) will be skipped if the keys are not provided in the `.env` file or as environment variables.

 ## Worker 6 Task Summary